 A consumer who is knowledgeable about health risks, current conditions and medications, and understands the active steps that are needed to improve health and therefore reduce the costs to the healthcare system.

 On the primary care physician side, Kimball says that reimbursement is spurring greater growth in mHealth.
 There have been many studies showing the efficiency of telemedicine and virtual house calls.
 When clinicians can be reimbursed for alternative care delivery, then they will demand more sophisticated technology to support their work from home, when they are traveling and away from their office.
 Others benefit as well—payors save on critical care costs, drug manufacturers can stabilize revenues and the healthcare system experiences less drain on the economy and overall costs.

-This could be something as simple as an SMS message informing them about an upcoming appointment or doctor wait times to something more complex where a wearable medical device communicates with the PCP keeping them updated on customers’ vitals.
+This could be something as simple as a scheduled text message informing them about an upcoming appointment or doctor wait times to something more complex where a wearable medical device communicates with the PCP keeping them updated on customers’ vitals.
 Irregularities would prompt a nurse from the PCP practice to call the patient to make sure everything is alright, similar to security firms getting a signal from a security alarm system.

 Smartphones are already being used to access healthcare from trusted resources like WebMD for self-triage purposes.
 When using the Internet, information can be confirmed by reading two or three sources and medical blogs can help you learn from other people’s experiences and gives you a sense that you are not alone dealing with your particular set of medical issues.

 Since mobile technologies are having a profound impact on the way healthcare information is consumed, it is also impacting the business processes which provide this information.

 It is no longer enough for a medical practice to look at systems in their traditional silos.
 Mobile-based systems can cut across multiple systems to provide information which is contextual, uses aggregated patterns and insights from disparate data, uses social information in the form of demographics and behavior patterns, and provides unified content.